blynkkk/blueprints/Arduino Ethernet/README.md

 ## Introduction

-This blueprint is a quick-start tutorial for connecting the Arduino Leonardo board to Blynk using Ethernet.
-You will be able to control blinking of a built-in LED using a button on the web or mobile dashboard.
-You can also use this blueprint with similar boards, such as the Arduino Uno and Arduino Mega.
+This blueprint is a quick-start tutorial for connecting a classical Arduino board to Blynk using Ethernet.
+You will be able to control the built-in LED using a switch button on the web or mobile dashboard.
+You can use this blueprint with Arduino Uno, Leonardo, Mega, and similar boards.

 ## Components